skokielibrary/spl-content/_content/terry/services--business-services.markdown

 Our [Small Business Collection](http://encore.skokielibrary.info/iii/encore/search/C__S%28business%29%20f%3An%20c%3A2%20b%3Azrfb%20l%3Aeng__Orightresult__U?lang=eng&suite=beta) has a wide range of books and periodicals.
 Access ebooks and magazines online for the latest business, financial and technology information. (link to Safari books, books 24x7, Lexisnexis, factiva, zinio)

 ##Learn to use technology and equipment
-The [Business & Career Center](Business & Career Center page) has Wi-Fi, a SMART board, voice conference and laptop projection equipment for making presentations and conducting meetings.
+The [Business & Career Center](Business & Career Center page) has Wi-Fi, a SMART board, voice conference and projection equipment for making presentations and conducting meetings.
 Call our Technology Help Desk at 847.324.3179 to arrange training prior to your meeting.

 The [Digital Media Lab](http://www.skokielibrary.info/s_about/How/Tech_Resources/DML.asp) has equipment for creating digital videos, music, photograpy, websites and more.
 Learn to use this and other technology with [online training](Link to Lynda.com, ATomic learning,treehouse) and [Safari e-books](http://proquestcombo.safaribooksonline.com/), or contact our Technology Help Desk at 847.324.3179 to schedule training.